Auto Lock Greyed Out: How to Fix it on iPhone [Latest Guide]

 This section will discuss the most secure and reliable solution to fix the auto-lock greyed out on your iPhone.
 We will mention some steps in this section.
 You need better execution to get better output from this method.

 - Firstly, you are required to open the Settings app on your iPhone.

-- Then, direct navigate to the bottom and select the Battery feature.
+- Then, directly navigate to the bottom and select the battery feature.

-- In this section, click on the toggle button to OFF Low Power Mode.
+- In this section, click on the toggle button to turn off the low-power mode.

 - After that, move back to the Settings app on your device.

 - Then, open the Display & Brightness option by tapping on it on your device.